esbullington/cct/README.md

-## Firebase, Google Sheets, and Proximity modules
+## Firebase database, Google Sheets, and proximity detection modules
 ### for Micropython on ESP32 device

+Library for a high school STEM competition.

 ### Instructions